stereosupersonic/stereosupersonic.github.com/_posts/2017-12-07-migrate-rails-app-from-ruby19-to-ruby2-2.md

 ## Problems

 1. YAML serializer was moved from Syck to Psych.
-There are some issues with utf-8 encodings. script to migrate to Psych
+There are some issues with utf-8 encodings.

+script to migrate to Psych:

   ```
   require "ruby-progressbar"
   require "syck"